-The Committee has, however, prepared a classified supplement to this Report, which explains the full scope and intent of its actions as set forth in the classified annex to the bill.
-This classified supplement, while not available to the public, is made available to effected department and agencies within the Intelligence Community.
+The Committee has, however, prepared a classified supplement to this Report, which explains the full scope and intent of its actions as set forth in the classified schedule of authorizations.
+This classified supplement, while not available to the public, is made available to effected departments and agencies within the Intelligence Community.
 This supplement has the same legal status as any Senate Report, and the Committee fully expects the Intelligence Community to comply with the limitations, guidelines, directions, and recommendations contained therein.